-By now you’ve read hundreds of headlines about the Chase Sapphire Reserve Card and you’ve been well conditioned to hit the “apply” button on your favorite blogger’s links.
+By now you’ve read hundreds of headlines about the Chase Sapphire Reserve Card.
+And you’ve been well conditioned to hit the “apply” button on your favorite blogger’s links.
 Undoubtedly, the Sapphire Reserve’s 100,000 point sign-up bonus is huge and a great reason to get the card.
-The $4,000 spending requirement is easily met and the sign-up bonus alone justifies the $450 annual fee not being waived the first year.
+The $4,000 spending requirement is easily met and the sign-up bonus alone justifies the $450 annual fee.
 All signs point to “get this card!” but what about keeping it for long-term use?

 To summarize, the benefits of the Chase Sapphire Reserve Card are as follows: